Guinea pig pregnancy is an exciting time, and you probably can’t wait for your piggy’s new pups to arrive.

 At some point, a baby’s head will appear from underneath your sow’s body and she will push it out.

 The whole birthing process normally takes around 30 minutes.

-Don’t intervene during delivery as the female will not usually need (or even want) any help unless she is experiencing difficulty giving birth.
+Don’t intervene during delivery as the sow will not usually need (or even want) any help unless she is experiencing difficulty giving birth.